 Individuals Within a Community: Understanding diverse roles, mindsets, needs, and skills of community members.

 Community-based actions and innovations have literally brought our species into existence (check out our last post), and they have continued to be responsible for notable successes throughout history and in the present day.
-But communities are, in fact, composed of multiple diverse individuals.
+But communities, such as corporate alumni networks or alumni engagement networks for education, are, in fact, composed of multiple diverse individuals.
 This post steps away from the macro to the micro and examines some of the ways that the individuals within communities operate, including what role/s they fulfil, what needs they have, and what skills they offer within the larger community.

 Subscribe to receive updates when we publish new and interesting content.